 Bring your own database (BYOD)

-The BYOD feature lets administrators configure their own database, and then export one or more data entities that are available in Finance and Operations into it.
+The BYOD feature lets administrators configure their own database, and then export one or more data entities that are available in the application into the database.
 (Currently, more than 1,700 data entities are available.)
 Specifically, this feature lets you complete these tasks:

-- Define one or more SQL databases that you can export entity data from Finance and Operations into.
+- Define one or more SQL databases that you can export entity data into.

 - Export either all the records (full push) or only the records that have changed or been deleted (incremental push).

-- Use the rich scheduling capabilities of the Finance and Operations batch framework to enable periodic exports.
+- Use the rich scheduling capabilities of the batch framework to enable periodic exports.

 - Access the entity database by using Transact-SQL (T-SQL), and even extend the database by adding more tables.